SYSC3110Proj/Jump_In_Proj/README.md

 Author: Zewen Chen
 * Token.java: Main object for each token on the game board
 * PieceType.java: contains all the possible types of pieces.
+* GridButton.java: Main object for the grid buttons on the game board
+* Record.java: Records the movements of a token

 Test code:
 * BoardTest.java:Test of Board class